 |1948 Charter of the Organization of American States||Signatory|

 |1969 Inter-American Convention on Human Rights||Not party|

 |Competence of Inter-American Court on Human Rights||N/A|

 Police Use of Force

-There exists no formal legislation establishing a police force in Cuba and there appears to be no legal provisions governing the use of force in arrest.
+There exists no formal legislation establishing the National Revolutionary Police in Cuba and there appears to be no legal provisions governing the use of force in the arrest of criminal suspects.

 There appears to be no external independent oversight body for the police in Cuba.

 In 2017, in its Concluding Observations on Cuba, the Committee on Enforced Disappearances regretted that Cuba had not established an independent national human rights institution compliant with the Principles relating to the Status of National Institutions for the Promotion and Protection of Human Rights (the Paris Principles).

 In its 2012 Concluding Observations on Cuba, the Committee against Torture stated that it